“Solutions” to homelessness and policies on housing subsidies have been

 York and rising housing costs have pushed many New Yorkers over the housing

 crisis edge.
-Three million
+Three million New York

 |